 The Inside Job Aftermath

-The 2010 documentary Inside Job exposed the deep connections between academic economists and the financial industry, revealing conflicts of interest that compromised the profession's credibility.
-As economist Angus Deaton noted, the film "did great harm to the public image of economists who were seen as benefiting mightily from an economy that they were claiming to research in a neutral, scientific way."
-The documentary highlighted how mainstream economists had failed to warn about the 2008 financial crisis—and some had even helped create the conditions that made it inevitable.
+The Inside Job documentary (2010) exposed deep conflicts of interest between academic economists and the financial industry.
+Economist Angus Deaton noted the film "did great harm to the public image of economists" who profited from studying an economy they claimed to analyze neutrally.
+Many mainstream economists failed to warn about the 2008 financial crisis—and some even helped create conditions that made it inevitable.

 The Growth Dogma and Its Discontents